tavgar/JSMiner/README.md

 protocol-relative references and relative paths beginning with `./` or `../`.
 Cross-domain scripts and imports are followed by default.
 Pass `-external=false` to restrict scanning to the same domain.
 Package `scan` also provides `Extractor.ScanReaderPostRequests` to capture endpoints used in HTTP POST requests.
-Use the `-posts` flag to return only POST request endpoints.
+The function returns any associated parameters when available.
+Use the `-posts` flag to output only POST request endpoints with their parameters.

 ### Plugins